naeimzarei/fashionxproject/deliverables/functional-spec/functional-spec.md

     * Route: ~/fashionxproject/admin/dashboard

 ### Administrator
-1. Same as Moderator except on the Administrative Panel, administrators can give moderators access on the moderator dashboard page since they have an administartive flag on their account.
+1. Via the Administrative Panel, administrators can approve or deny users who applied to become an influencer.
-2. Administrators are moderators with elevated privileges.
-While moderators can only edit, remove, or approve influencer posts, administrators have the ability to provide moderator rights.
-They also have any other rights that moderators have.
-3. Controller 1: in the moderator dashboard page, administrators are presented with an extra tab that allows them to view moderators that have requested to be moderators.
+2. Controller 1: in the moderator dashboard page, administrators are presented with an extra tab that allows them to view moderators that have requested to be moderators.
 The administrator can approve or reject the person's request to be a moderator.
 If the person's request to be a moderator is rejected, they will be removed from the database completely.
 That means that their account will no longer exist to prevent overflowing of moderator requests.
 If a person was initially granted moderator access that got removed later, their account will remain on the database.
-4. Controller 2 (optional): for scalability purposes, their needs to be a search function to find moderators to approve or reject their access.
+3. Controller 2 (optional): for scalability purposes, their needs to be a search function to find moderators to approve or reject their access.
 The administrator will search for a particular moderator via email or full name.
 Everyone who has requested access to be a moderator will be populated on the extra tab for administrators.
 This is an optional controller because the frontend can do this as well without the need for a controller.
-5. Route: ~/fashionxproject/admin/dashboard/rights
+4. Route: ~/fashionxproject/admin/dashboard/rights

 ## Requirements by Priority
 1. Landing Page -- Sprint 1